Build your writing portfolio

 Free “fully functional” demo version of this screenwriting software is available.
 Its full version can be purchased for $79.95, and it has a list of features on its website

 Free open-source screenwriting software with no paid version and, therefore, no locked features in the free version.
 You can import Fade In, Celtx, Final Draft and Fountain files and export to PDF, Final Draft and Fountain, as well as HTML and RTF formats

-Operating system: Windows and macOS
+Operating system: Windows and macOS or web-based

 Script editing software.
 A free version of Celtx can be downloaded from third-party sites than the Celtx website.
 Alternatively, you can sign up to Celtx and choose the “Free (Basic)” plan, which includes a basic online (only) script editor with which you can create and edit scripts with an unlimited page count, generate PDFs and import and export files

 Some games have interactive, non-linear and branching storylines or dialogue options, sometimes known as 'dialogue trees'.
 Twine is open-source software that allows you to write in this form

 Operating system: Windows

 Chatmapper is another example of software with which you can write 'dialogue trees'.
 You can get a free trial version of it online